Know Thyself

 Humans are in the middle of our story as a species: we are in the process of going from false-positive machines to becoming rational thinkers.

 It doesn’t matter if that’s not a tiger over there – if I think it might be, I should run.
-Human cognition did not evolve for accuracy per se – it evolved to keep a vulnerable population of hominids safe in a treacherous world.
-It encourages us to hyperventilate and overblow the potential danger of a perceived threat.
-It gives us superstition, and suggests tigers around every corner.
+Human cognition did not evolve for accuracy per se – it evolved to keep a vulnerable population of hominids safe in a treacherous natural world.
+It encourages us to hyperventilate, and exaggerate the potential danger of a perceived threat.
+It's prone to superstition, and suggests tigers around every corner.

 That is not the world we find ourselves in anymore.
 While we still need to do better by each other, it has in fact never been safer to be a human being.
 The trouble is that our wiring hasn’t changed; this is a disease of evolutionary mismatch.